 Research studies over twenty years have provided increasingly compelling evidence that practicing gratitude can improve a person’s overall well-being.
-Physically, those with consistent gratitude practices sleep better, feel less fatigue, have lower blood pressure, and decreased stress responses (i.e. cortisol).
-Their brain chemistry is also thought to be affected, specifically increases of dopamine, serotonin, and oxytocin.
+Those with consistent gratitude practices physically sleep better, feel less fatigue, have lower blood pressure, and decreased stress responses (i.e., cortisol).
+Their brain chemistry is also affected, increasing dopamine, serotonin, and oxytocin explicitly.

-These neurotransmitters play important roles in emotions and social behavior.
+These neurotransmitters play essential roles in emotions and social behavior.

-Emotionally, research suggests that individuals who practice gratitude are less likely to experience burnout or to be depressed or anxious.
+Emotionally, research suggests that individuals who practice gratitude are less likely to experience burnout or depression, or anxiety.
 They’re also more likely to report greater life satisfaction, close relationships with others, better decision-making/judgment, and resilience during times of difficulty.
 Who wouldn’t want more of these qualities during the holidays?!

 The Challenge of Practicing Gratitude

 Like most things that are good for you, practicing gratitude is deceptively easy.
-Most people find engaging in gratitude relatively easy.
 It’s doing so consistently that’s the challenge.
-With the demands of modern life, it’s easier to rationalize staying late at work to send those emails than than taking 5, 10, or even 15 minutes to practice gratitude.
+With the demands of modern life, it’s easier to rationalize staying late at work to send those emails than taking 5, 10, or even 15 minutes to practice gratitude.
 But practicing gratitude doesn’t have to be time-consuming.

 Here are some ways you can practice gratitude during the holidays that are easy to do.

 Maybe this one is significant to me because I live in Miami, one of the top 2 rudest cities in the US.
-Having manners and being generally friendly here are as foreign as the city’s melting pot of residents.
-So saying thank you and treating others with general kindness will go along way not only for you, but also the other person.
+Having manners and being generally friendly here is as foreign as the city’s melting pot of residents.
+So saying thank you and treating others with general kindness will go a long way for you and the other person.
 It’s especially true during the hustle and bustle of the holidays.